MrSBR/Gromacs-manual/README.md

 # Gromacs-manual
-Python files for modifying large pdb files
+Python files for modifying large pdb files and files for Gromacs simulation/analysis.